Physical Therapy in Rhode Island for Foot

 It will take about eight weeks before the soft tissues are well healed after surgery.
 Simple debridement of the tendon takes much less time for the tendon to heal.
 If the tendon has been repaired or grafted, you will be placed in a cast or cast boot during this period to protect the tendon while it heals.
 You will probably need crutches as well.
 A Physical Therapist in the hospital will teach you how to properly use the crutches on level ground as well as on stairs.

-%Physiotherapy at Choice Physical Therapy of East Greenwich can begin as soon as your surgeon indicates that it is safe to begin.
+%Physiotherapy at Choice Physical Therapy can begin as soon as your surgeon indicates that it is safe to begin.
 Most often this is after the 8-week mark.
-Post-surgical rehabilitation at Choice Physical Therapy of East Greenwich will initially focus on minimizing the pain and swelling from the surgery.
+Post-surgical rehabilitation at Choice Physical Therapy will initially focus on minimizing the pain and swelling from the surgery.
 Similar to non-surgical rehabilitation, your Physical Therapist may use modalities such as ice, ultrasound, or interferential current to accomplish this.
 They may also use gentle massage around the muscles of your foot and lower leg.
 Your Physical Therapist will guide you on when to increase the weight-bearing load on your surgical foot by using the crutches less.
 You will likely move from using two crutches down to just one, or a cane or stick, before going without any aid at all and putting full weight through your surgical foot.
 Walking as normally as possible before going without any walking aid is imperative.
 It is easy to develop compensatory walking patterns that cause other injuries if you stop using your walking aid too early.